ASD-Blueprint/desktop.gov.au/blueprint/abac/hybrid-platform.md

 * Guest user access: `Guest users have limited access to properties and memberships of directory objects`
 * Guest invite settings
   * Guest invite restrictions:
-    * Only users assigned to specific admin roles can invite guest users : `Checked`
+    * Only users assigned to specific admin roles can invite guest users: `Checked`
     * Enable guest self-service sign up via user flows: `No`
   * Guests can invite: `No`
   * Enable guest self-service sign up via user flows: `No`